XpiritBV/GDBC2018-Challenges/README.md

 # GDBC2018-Challenges
-Global DevOps Bootcamp - Challenges 2018
+The challenges for the Global DevOps Bootcamp - 2018 will apear here after the event is over.